tryffel/virtualpaper/Readme.md

 # Virtualpaper

+Virtualpaper is a document archiving solution that is heavily optimized for searching documents.
+For more information see the [official documentation](https://virtualpaper.tryffel.net).

+The screenshot below showcases the most important aspect of Virtualpaper: find the documents you're looking by typing any keywords or time ranges imaginable:
+The interactive search suggests you with keywords as you type.

 ![Screenshot](screenshot-document-search.png)

-Virtualpaper is a text document management solution, featuring automatic content extraction and powerful search for all content.
+Virtualpaper is a text document archiving solution, featuring automatic content extraction and powerful search for all content.
 Documents are not stored in hierarchical directories, instead it relies on completely user-editable key-value metadata.
 Think of it as not having a single hierarchy, but as many views to documents as you wish:
 * List all invoices from last year
 * List all documents from company x